 Humbly, let us follow the Saints' footsteps to respond to our Christian vocation andalking together along with them on our journey towards the holiness.

 "In this respect, the holiness as the Church worships is the result of active and free participation or involvement, decided by the Saint to the Divine Grace given to him, which transforms him, little by little to the extent of his desire and heart."
+Brother Sam

-Why praying with to the Saints?
+Why pray with the Saints?

 Just because they are our “elder brothers”, ready to reach us out to climb the mountain.
 In this ascension that is Faith, we're not alone.
 The Saints can be this extended hand when we slide, this comforting shoulder when we're sad, this precious friend when we're in doubt.